plausible/website/_posts/2020-11-24-how-to-track-outbound-link-clicks-using-your-website-analytics.md

 </script>
 ```

-### Add the goal in your Google Analytics admin
+### Add the outbound link click goal in Google Analytics admin

 * Go into your Google Analytics Admin interface and click on "Goals".
 * Then create a new goal by clicking on the "+ New Goal" button.
 * Name the goal: "Outbound Link: Click"
 * Select "Event" in the goal type
+* Click the "Continue" button

 ![Image](/uploads/goal-description-google-analytics.png)

-* Click the "Continue" button
 * In "Goal details" select category equals to "Outbound Link"
 * And select action equals to "Click"
 * Then click on the "Save" button